hpdobrica/digital-garden-public/Recreate Deployment Strategy.md

 date : 16-08-2022
 ---

-Recreate [[Deployment Strategy]] is a very simple strategy to set up.
+Recreate [[Public/Deployment Strategy]] is a very simple strategy to set up.
 Here is how it works:
 - you first terminate version `A`
 - once that is done, you roll out version `B`